For bike packing you need a light small inflatable air mat to sleep on.

 The black one in the picture, this looked like a good option however ours started leaking air after a few days use.
 I think it is the design around the nozzle much like the issue with the Karrimor one below but this one went much more quickly.
 The air nozzle is similar hard plastic and when rolled and folded it seems the fabric wore and leaked around it.

 Good weight, and packs small.
-Not as warm as the Decathalon, I’m mat not sure how the ratings compare but you could tell the difference when it got below freezing at night.
+Not as warm as the Decathalon in use and I’m not sure how the ratings compare but you could tell the difference when it got below freezing at night.
 I think it is to do with the gaps between the air chambers and the fabric itself.

-Overall had the potential to be good but we keep meaning to send it back and test a second one under warranty.
+Overall it had the potential to be good cheap and very small/light option but we keep meaning to send it back and test a second one under warranty.
 Not impressed until we test another unit.
 2/5 stars.

 3. Therma Rest Prolite 320gm £80 but reduced on the link.